Rites of Passage for a Model Railway - 25: Motive Power Depots, Stabling, Feeding, Watering, Readying for Work

 STEAM MOTIVE POWER CENTRES - 51A DARLINGTON, David Dunn, Book Law Publications, ISBN 9-781899-624966, Covers the same subjects and although one or two images from the above have found their way into this book, by and large the pictorial content is educational with bags of atmosphere.

-ABC BRITISH RAILWAY LOCOMOTIVE SHED DIRECTORY 1962, Another of the Ian Allan ABC Guides to British Railway locomotives and their 'homes' - see above for the Amazon link and description.
+ABC BRITISH RAILWAY LOCOMOTIVE SHED DIRECTORY Another of the Ian Allan ABC Guides to British Railway locomotives and their 'homes' (see Amazon.co.uk site for this and: BR Steam Locomotives Complete Allocation History, 1948-68).

 * Asterisks denote books available through the North Eastern Railway Association only, Book Sales address: Mrs Janet Coulthard, 15 Woodside Drive, Darlington, DL3 8ES, County Durham, England.
 Well worth the purchase for thorough knowledge